 If you plan to use a moving company to relocate, be sure that you have a little bit of cash on hand to tip your movers.

-It’s nice to know that the tip is optional, but many workers view tips as a kind of payment for services above and beyond the typical job requirements.
-When determining how much to tip your movers, remember that they are professionals on the clock and not friends who just happened to offer to help out.
+Additionally, it’s nice to know that the tip is optional.
+But many workers view tips as a kind of payment for services above and beyond the typical job requirements.
+When determining how much to tip your movers.
+Then, remember that they are professionals on the clock and not friends who just happened to offer to help out.

 We recommend you keep $50 in small bills on hand for tipping your movers when they are finished with heavy lifting.

 As you prepare for your move, make sure to set aside cleaning supplies to handle the dirt and dust left after the moving truck has come and gone.
-You want to be able to get your home cleaned up quickly, without making a special trip to the store.
+Because, you want to be able to get your home cleaned up quickly, without making a special trip to the store.

 Sometimes people don’t find out that they’ve left something behind until after the moving truck has come and gone.
-Do a quick walk-through of your home to make sure you have everything.
+So, do a quick walk-through of your home to make sure you have everything.

-The last walk-through before moving is something of a scramble.
-You need to be sure you haven’t forgotten anything behind.
+Moreover, the last walk-through before moving is something of a scramble.
+Thus, you need to be sure you haven’t forgotten anything behind.
 So, check all of your cabinets and closets one last time to make sure that you have packed everything that you intend to take with you.

 The best way to prepare for moving day is to start preparing in advance.
-There are things that you can do to get ready a few weeks before you move out, so don’t wait until all the last-minute rush.
+Thus, there are things that you can do to get ready a few weeks before you move out.
+So don’t wait until all the last-minute rush.
 Start sorting through your things, and donating or getting rid of unwanted items.

-Prepping ahead of time for your move is something that everyone should do.
+Finally, Prepping ahead of time for your move is something that everyone should do.
 The last thing anyone wants when they’re in the middle of a move is to be stressed and worried about what happens if they don’t have what they need.
-Making sure that you have everything together before your move is the best way to prevent disaster from happening.
+Then, making sure that you have everything together before your move is the best way to prevent disaster from happening.